DeTakaki/ScoreCalculator/README.md

 ### Presentation

-The presentation folder gets split into three sub-folders: `screens`, `widgets`, `providers`.
+The presentation folder gets split into three sub-folders: `Screens`, `Widgets` and `Providers`.
 Screens should handle the highest layer of the view, as in literally screens.
 Then, whenever you need to reuse a widget, said widget must be stored inside the `widgets` folder.
 This is made to make sure that the app is modularized, and can expand in size while not growing in the same rate in files and folders.

 Widgets always follow the convention `foo_kind_of_widget.dart`.
 Take as example the footer in the project.
 We named it `security_footer.dart`.
 So when someone needs to import this footer, it is clear what kind of widget this is.